techdivision/import-docs/02.documentation/03.configuration/docs.md

 ## Events

-The following events are available:
+The following events are available

 | Event Name               | Description                                                     |
 |:---------------------|:----------------------------------------------------------------|:--------------|